 You’d like to work, but with your medical condition, it just isn’t possible.
 It’s not always an easy decision to file for social security disability benefits.
 Pride or fear of stigma might cause you to hesitate to complete the application.
 However, if you are ready to take the first steps, you might now be wondering if and when you should speak to a disability lawyer.

 You do not need a disability lawyer when filling out your initial application.
-To learn more about when you should file for social security benefits, check out a previous blog post here.
+To learn more about when you should file for social security benefits, check out our page here.
 We can also answer how long are you eligible for disability benefits and when should I file my disability claim?